 • Shamrock City - Visit Rock City’s 12th annual Irish celebration and festival - Shamrock City!
 This premiere St. Patrick’s Day event includes live Irish music, Irish jig lessons, Irish food, specialty beer, dance performances, costumed characters, and fun for the whole family!
 You can even see the High Falls flowing green!

 • Singing Echoes Annual Blue Springs Valley Sing - Blue Springs Valley gets a taste of gospel singing with a variety of daily activities, including watermelon cutting, softball tournaments and other activities.
 Blue Springs Park Road.

-• Spring Blooms at Rock City - Late March-May...Enjoy Spring in bloom at Rock City - you won't want to miss our 3,000 tulips!
+• Southern Blooms Festival - Late March-May...Enjoy Spring in bloom at Rock City - you won't want to miss our 3,000 tulips!
 Walk through the Enchanted Trail in full bloom.
 Enjoy Hosta, Trumpet Lilies, Common Sweetshrub, Abelia, Red Buckeye, Phlox, Bluebells, Penstemon, Clematis, Azalea, Mahonia, Yucca, Mountain Laurel: Olympic Fire, and Nipmuck, Nandina, Rhododendron: Catawba, Roseum Elegans, Nova Zembla, Parson's Gloriosum, and 86 other varieties of flowering plants and shrubs.